What does a monk do?

 Ora et labora —pray and work—.

-That is the formula that summarizes the whole life of the monk.
-But behind those three words there is a world: a way of life centered on the search for God, on the silence of the monastery, and on the peace of a routine offered as prayer.
+That is the formula that sums up the whole life of the monk.
+But behind those three words there is a world: a way of life centered on the search for God, in the silence of the monastery and in the peace of a routine that is offered as prayer.

 A life centered on God